w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

-Audio description of visual information is essential for people who cannot see the visuals.
+Descriptions of visual information are essential for people who cannot see the visuals.
 Captions are essential for people who cannot hear the audio.
 Text transcripts provide an alternative to visual and audio information.

-Discuss the need for planning in the design phase to accommodate media alternatives such as audio description of visual information, captions, text transcripts, and sign language.
+Discuss the need for planning in the design phase to accommodate media alternatives such as descriptions, captions, text transcripts, and sign languages.
 Present methods to turn on and off alternatives to multimedia content depending on user needs.
 Explain that these methods need to have clear names and need to be always reachable for users.
 Explain that defining such methods is a designer's responsibility, whereas providing the alternatives is a responsibility shared with the content author.

 #### Learning Outcomes for Topic

 Students should be able to

-* identify accessibility requirements for the different types of multimedia content, such as audio descriptions of visual information, captions, transcripts, and sign languages
+* identify accessibility requirements for the different types of multimedia content, such as descriptions, captions, transcripts, and sign languages
-* define the following alternatives to multimedia content:
+* describe the following alternatives to multimedia content:
-  * audio descriptions; descriptions to adequately get the visual information needed to understand the content
+  * descriptions
-  * captions; text versions of the speech and non-speech audio information needed to understand the content
+  * captions
-  * text transcripts; text that provides an alternative to visual and audio information
+  * transcripts
-  * sign language; the native language of some deaf people
+  * sign language
-* design methods for controlling the volume of audio that plays automatically for more than 3 seconds
+* design user experiences of alternatives for multimedia content, including:
-* design methods to pause, stop, or hide alternatives to multimedia content that blink, move, or auto-update
+  * placement of the alternatives
-* design the placement and user experience of alternatives for multimedia content, including audio descriptions, captions, transcripts, and sign language
+  * methods to turn on and off the alternatives
-* design methods to turn on and off audio descriptions, captions, transcripts, and sign language
+* evaluate the need for designing custom media players and select existing media players with support for accessibility where possible
-* design player controls that:
+* design media player controls that:
   * have descriptive names
   * are operable by keyboard
   * are easy to find